JiagengDing/lt22041_EMATM0048/README.md

 For unanticipated input, the determination of whether it is a number and the search for existing user information are used respectively, and then prompting for re-entry.

 I think some of the more remarkable aspects of this project include the use of a matrix to control the wallet function and the use of regular expressions to restrict email input.
-However, the encryption of user passwords via md5 did not complete the assignment requirement to define an encryption function.
+However, the password encryption method via md5 did not complete the assignment requirement.

 - main.py: Run this file to launch banking system.
 Username is first_name+last_name(e.g jaggerding).
 Enter q to exit